Autumn Grand Manan: Sep 02—08, 2019

 We had an amazing experience with 12 Fin Whales on our 2014 Autumn Grand Manan tour for the Cornell Lab of Ornithology.
 The pod was in pursuit of herring and oblivious to us as they surrounded our boat, some within 20 feet!
 Unfortunately, I was so busy soaking up the show that I forgot to take video until they had moved some distance away.
 Here is a clip of what I did get:

-We will have a full day at sea with excellent chances of finding Manx, Great, and Sooty shearwaters; Wilson’s and Leach’s storm-petrels; Atlantic Puffin; Razorbill; Black-legged Kittiwake; Northern Gannet; jaegers; phalaropes; and other surprises.
+We will have a full day at sea with excellent chances of finding Manx (uncommon), Great, and Sooty shearwaters; Wilson’s and Leach’s storm-petrels; Atlantic Puffin; Razorbill; Black-legged Kittiwake; Northern Gannet; jaegers; phalaropes; and other surprises.
 Although both are rare, we have had increasing success in locating skuas in recent years, with both South Polar and Great at least possible.
 Some years, though, the show is stolen by the impressive North Atlantic Right Whale, the rarest whale in the world.
-We have about a 70% success rate in finding this highly endangered mammal.
+We have about a 60% success rate in finding this highly endangered mammal.
 Finback and Humpback whales are also likely.

-Good accommodations and excellent food; easy terrain; minimal walking; one boat trip plus two ferry rides; generally cool to mild climate.
+Good accommodations and food; easy terrain; minimal walking; one boat trip plus two ferry rides; generally cool to mild climate.